-Given the declines in Guangzhou BRT operational performance over the last several years, with mixed traffic frequently allowed into BRT lanes and a failure to upgrade the fleet to higher capacity 18m buses, when Far East Mobility carried out an updated passenger perception survey in July 2019 we expected to find that huge initial improvements in passenger perceptions of the BRT system in the few years after the system opened would have been reversed in more recent years.
+Given the decline in the Guangzhou BRT operational performance, with operational speeds now slower than all systems other than Urumqi, when Far East Mobility carried out an updated passenger perception survey in July 2019 we expected to find that huge initial improvements in passenger perceptions of the BRT system in the few years after the system opened would have been reversed in more recent years.
 We were suprised to find, on the contrary, that perceptions have remained stable, with the large improvements achieved when the system opened in 2010 retained and in some cases even improved upon since the most recent surveys carried out five years ago.

 Passenger perceptions also improved in the non-BRT locations, though perceptions remained significantly more positive in the BRT compared to the non-BRT locations.